plops/slide-tag/README.md

 * **The Mechanism**
     1. **The Barcoded Array:** The technology uses a glass slide coated with a dense, random monolayer of 10-micron DNA-barcoded beads.
-The massive diversity of unique spatial barcodes on these beads is generated using a chemical process called **split-pool combinatorial synthesis**.
+The massive diversity of unique **spatial barcodes** is generated using split-pool combinatorial synthesis.
 This chemical process involves repeatedly splitting the entire pool of beads, adding a specific DNA base to each subgroup, and then pooling them back together.
 This results in an exponential increase in unique barcode sequences with each cycle.
-The physical (x, y) coordinate of every unique barcode sequence on the bead array is determined beforehand by performing an in situ sequencing reaction directly on the slide, creating a definitive digital map.
+The physical (x, y) coordinate of every unique barcode sequence on this array is determined beforehand by performing an *in situ* sequencing reaction directly on the slide, creating a definitive digital map.
     2. **Spatial Tagging in Tissue:** A fresh-frozen tissue slice (typically 20 µm thick) is placed on the slide.
-UV light is used to cleave linkers on the beads, releasing the spatial barcodes to diffuse into the tissue and tag the biomolecules within the nuclei.
+UV light cleaves linkers on the beads, releasing the spatial barcodes to diffuse into the tissue and tag the nuclei.
        This upstream tagging step adds only 10-60 minutes to the workflow.
-    3. **Standard Workflow Integration:** After tagging, the tissue is dissociated into a single-nucleus suspension.
+    3. **Dual Library Generation in Droplets:** After tagging, the tissue is dissociated into a single-nucleus suspension and processed using a droplet-based platform (e.g., 10x Genomics).
-       This suspension is then used as a standard input for droplet-based platforms (e.g., 10x Genomics), where a second, single-cell barcode is added.
-    4. **Calculating Position:** The physical (x, y) coordinate of every unique barcode on the slide is pre-mapped.
-A nucleus in the tissue absorbs the highest concentration of barcodes from the bead directly beneath it, but also a decreasing amount from neighboring beads, following an approximate Gaussian diffusion profile.
-By analyzing the specific ratio of different spatial barcodes captured by a single nucleus, its original location can be computationally reconstructed.

-#### How Two Separate Libraries Are Created

-* **Step 1: Encapsulation in a Droplet**
-    * A single, spatially-tagged nucleus is encapsulated in a water-in-oil droplet.
-    * Inside that same droplet is a single **10x Genomics gel bead**.
-This bead is critical.
-It is covered in its own DNA oligonucleotides, each containing:
+        * **Encapsulation:** A single, spatially-tagged nucleus is encapsulated in a droplet with a single 10x Genomics gel bead.
+This bead releases thousands of its own oligonucleotides, each containing a **Cell Barcode (CB)** —which acts as a unique address label for that specific nucleus—a Unique Molecular Identifier (UMI), and primers.
-        * A **Cell Barcode (CB):** Identical for all oligos on a single bead, but unique to that bead.
-These are created using split-pool combinatorial synthesis.
-This is the "address label" that links everything from this droplet back to one original nucleus.
-        * A **Unique Molecular Identifier (UMI):** A short random sequence that is different for each oligo on the bead.
-          This helps count individual starting molecules to avoid PCR bias.
-        * A **Primer sequence** (e.g., a poly(T) sequence to capture mRNA).

-* **Step 2: Lysis and Reverse Transcription in the Droplet**
-    * The gel bead dissolves, and the nucleus is lysed (broken open) inside the droplet, releasing all its contents.
-    * Now, floating inside the droplet are:
-        1. The nucleus's **mRNA molecules** (which have poly-A tails).
-        2. The **Trekker spatial barcode oligos** that the nucleus absorbed.
-        3. The oligos from the 10x gel bead (with the CB and UMI).
-    * Reverse transcription now happens, creating two different types of cDNA molecules **in parallel**:
+        * **Parallel cDNA Synthesis:** Inside the droplet, the nucleus is lysed.
+Reverse transcription then creates two different types of cDNA molecules in parallel, both of which are now linked to the same **Cell Barcode**:
-        * **Gene Expression (GEX) cDNA:** The poly(T) primer on the 10x oligo binds to the poly(A) tail of an mRNA molecule.
-This creates a long cDNA molecule containing the **[Gene Sequence] + [UMI] + [Cell Barcode]**.
+            * **Gene Expression (GEX) cDNA:** The nucleus's mRNA is captured, creating a long cDNA molecule structured
+              as: **[Gene Sequence] + [UMI] + [Cell Barcode]**.
-        * **Spatial Barcode (SB) cDNA:** The Trekker spatial barcode oligo has its own specific, known sequence.
-A different primer on the 10x gel bead (or added to the mix) is designed to bind to this specific sequence.
-This creates a very short cDNA molecule containing the **[Spatial Barcode Sequence] + [UMI] + [Cell Barcode]**.
+            * **Spatial Barcode (SB) cDNA:** The Trekker spatial barcodes are captured, creating a separate and much shorter cDNA molecule structured as: **[Spatial Barcode] + [UMI] + [Cell Barcode]**.

-* **Step 3: Breaking the Droplets and Physical Separation**
-    * After reverse transcription, all the droplets are broken, and the newly created cDNA from all nuclei is pooled together.
+        * **Physical Separation:** After the droplets are broken, the two types of cDNA are physically separated from the pooled solution, typically based on their significant size difference.
+They are then amplified into two distinct sequencing libraries: a GEX library and an SB library.
-    * This pool contains a mix of long GEX cDNA and short SB cDNA.
-They are physically separated into two tubes using standard molecular biology techniques:
-        * **Size Selection:** The most common method is using SPRI beads (Solid Phase Reversible Immobilization).
-By changing the concentration of the beads and buffer, you can selectively precipitate DNA fragments of different sizes.
-One concentration is used to isolate the long GEX cDNA, and another is used to isolate the short SB cDNA.
-        * **Specific PCR Amplification:** Following size selection, each pool of cDNA is amplified using different sets of primers.
-One primer set is designed to only amplify the GEX cDNA, and a completely different primer set is designed to only amplify the SB cDNA.
-This creates the final two, physically separate libraries ready for sequencing.
+    4. **Computational Position Reconstruction:** By analyzing the sequencing data from the SB library, the specific ratio of different spatial barcodes associated with a single Cell Barcode is determined.
+This ratio, when compared against the pre-mapped coordinates of the beads, allows the original (x, y) position of the nucleus to be calculated with high precision.

 #### Why Sequencing Depth is Different